jrherediaramirez/VF-Communicator/read_me_folder/StepbyStep.md

 Security: Attempt various operations in Firestore directly (e.g., using browser dev tools or a script) that should be disallowed by rules to confirm they fail.
 UI: Click through the entire application on different screen sizes.
 Check for visual bugs or awkward interactions.
 Roles: Log in as each role.
 Perform all actions available to that role and attempt actions not available to it.
 Ensure everything behaves as expected.
+This step-by-step plan provides a structured approach.
+Remember that some tasks might overlap, and you might discover the need for adjustments as you build.
+The key is to build iteratively, test frequently, and keep the user roles and data flow in mind at each step.